Sitecore/developer-portal/apps/devportal/data/markdown/pages/community.md

 <Promo
-  title="Connect at events around the globe!" description="The Sitecore User Group Conference (SUGCON) series of regional, community-run, events take place all around the world.
-Join together with Sitecore developers and users to gain knowledge, get inspired, and connect with the rest of the Sitecore community! " imageSource="https://sugcon.events/img/SUGCON-Europe-2022.jpg" linkText="Learn more about SUGCON" linkHref="https://www.sugcon.events" isImageLeft={false}
+  title="Connect at events around the globe!" description="The Sitecore User Group Conference (SUGCON) is a series of regional, community-run, events that take place all around the world.
+Join together with Sitecore developers and users to gain knowledge, get inspired, and connect with the rest of the Sitecore community! " imageSource="https://sugcon.events/img/SUGCON-Europe-2022.jpg" linkText="Find out where the next SUGCON is happening!" linkHref="https://www.sugcon.events" isImageLeft={false}
 />